How do I find out if I am eligible to apply?

 Back to top

 Yes.
 A surprisingly large number of applicants are unaware how strictly the immigration regulations are enforced and are often unnecessarily refused or delayed due to technical errors on their application or by submitting the wrong supporting documentation.
-So the moral of the story is to seek the professional guidance and independent advice of a migration consultant before lodging an application for residence.
+So the moral of the story is to consider seeking the professional guidance and independent advice of a MARA Registered Migration Agent before lodging an application for residence.
 Migration Agents exist to help you find the best way through the immigration maze and are highly effective in doing so.

 My Migration Agent has assessed me as being eligible for residence in Australia.
 If I apply without his or her help, can I be certain of success?